full-time-vs-part-time-student-what-are-the-differences

 what-are-the-advantages-of-being-a-full-time-student-vs-a-part-time-student

 What are the benefits of being a full-time student, and why would you even consider this approach?
-To simplify things for you, we have listed five advantages you can consider when deciding on the best option for you.
+To simplify things for you, we have listed five benefits you can consider when deciding on the best option for you.

-Financial aid
+1. Financial aid

 Financial aid for full-time vs. part-time students is an important factor to consider.
 Part-time students often receive less financial help than full-time students.
 One reason is that tuition is more expensive, putting full-time students in greater financial need.
 Another factor is that full-time students often earn less than part-time students, allowing them to pay less for education.